 This refers to when an engine stops for a while and then resumes its normal functioning.
 This is usually noticeable when the car is idle or accelerating.
 This can lead to incomplete combustion and it can destroy the catalytic converter of the car.
 You can notice that an engine has misfired when there are irregular sputtering or stumbling sounds emanating from the engine.
 If you do not fix this issue, fuel economy will reduce, engine power will drop, and exhaust emissions will go up.

 Ruined spark plugs can result in starting problems.
 Damaged plugs do not produce enough sparks, which are required for starting the engine.
 Have the car checked by a mechanic for replacing the plugs if you need to?

 If fuel gets depleted quickly, it is an indication that spark plugs are faulty.
 Good spark plugs will make enough sparks to burn the fuel-air mixture completely resulting in reduced emissions and leaving no residues behind.

 Being unable to accelerate

-If you need spark plug replacement, we invite you to bring your vehicle to our auto repair shop today!
+If you need spark plug replacement, we invite you to bring your vehicle to our Mercedes repair shop today!